A Complete Idiot's Guide to Cuba

 - Aspirin for fevers and pains.
 This in Cuba is difficult to get since many years.

 - Antihistamines and anticongestions. - They are useful for allergic influenza and several other reactions quite frequent in Cuba.
 Keep in mind that if you take antihistamines they can give sleepiness.
 If possible, choose one you used in the past and you know well.
-These drugs are quite available in Cuba but they may be missing over the time.
-Therefore, if you have problems with that, it is always good to bring them with you.

 - Some products to prevent altitude or car sickness.